 Yesterday, I showed you my “grab-and-go” embroidery project, a little Spring design for the corner of a towel that I’m going to use as a basket liner.
 Here’s the embroidery pattern for that piece.

 This embroidery design comes from a stack of hand embroidery transfers that I got at a garage sale.
-Most of the designs were loose; the few that were in booklets came from the 1950′s, so I’m assuming this one is about the same time period.
+It was pretty old, and just a straight design, not a corner design.
 The original was a mess, so I scanned it and worked from the scanned image, cleaning it up into a vectorized image, which I’ve saved as a gif file (you can click on it to make it larger, then save it to your computer and resize it if you wish), and also as a PDF file, which you can also resize and print.

 The design on my towel corner is about 8 inches wide – just wide enough to print on regular paper.
 The PDF should work out to about the same (hopefully!)